 Since the holidays are coming up I thought I would share the salad that all of my guests rave about.
 You will find three recipes below: Candied Walnuts, Balsamic Dressing and how to arrange this all together with baby greens or spring greens; and top it all off with dried cranberries and optional feta cheese.
 This recipe can be made with sugar or agave syrup.
 I have used both successfully, notice no difference, and they both taste excellent! – and so easy to make!
 Enjoy this candied walnut salad, along with your guests.

-- 1 Tablespoon balsamic vinegar
+- 1 tablespoon gluten-free balsamic vinegar

-- 2 cups walnuts
+- 2 cups chopped walnuts

-- 1/4 cup balsamic vinegar
+- 2 tablespoons balsamic vinegar

-- 2 cloves garlic, minced (optional)
+- 1 clove garlic, minced